While Divorce Mediation is recommended for most separating couples, there are instances in which mediation would not be the best choice.

 In the case of an absentee spouse it can, for obvious reasons, be difficult to sit down in mediation and reach an agreement that is fair to both parties.
 If your spouse is “missing, you will need an attorney to, after a reasonable search for that person, file for divorce by “default” on your behalf.

-If you have questions about whether Divorce Mediation is right for you, please contact Sacramento divorce mediation attorney at 916-488-5088.
+If you have questions about whether Divorce Mediation is right for you, please contact Carol Delzer at Family Law Center for a consultation for Divorce Mediation qualifications.